 - 1. Outputs: The term "outputs" refers to an environmental activity, effort and/or associated work products related to an environmental goal or objective that will be produced or provided over a period of time or by a specified date.
 Outputs may be quantitative or qualitative but must be measurable during the project period.
-The expected outputs for the grants awarded under these guidelines may include but are not limited to the number of brownfield sites identified, development of an area-wide plan, number of Phase I and Phase II site assessments and number of community meetings held. - 2.
+The expected outputs for the grants awarded under these guidelines are the cleanup of brownfield sites and may include but are not limited to the number of brownfield sites cleaned up and/or the number of loans or subgrants awarded. - 2.
 Outcomes: The term "outcomes" refers to the result, effect, or consequence that will occur from carrying out the activities under the grant.
 Outcomes may be environmental, behavioral, health-related, or programmatic; must be quantitative; and may not necessarily be achievable during the project period.
 Expected outcomes of brownfields grants include the number of jobs leveraged and other funding leveraged through the economic reuse of sites; the number of acres made ready for reuse or acres of greenspace created for communities; and whether the project will minimize exposure to hazardous substances.